smoortga/iihe_sklearn_tutorial/README.md

 For Mac: `bash Anaconda2-2.4.0-MacOSX-x86_64.sh`

+*NOTE: During the installation Anaconda will ask you to read and accept the license agreement.
+You will need to press enter a few times carefully untill the yes/no acceptance question appears.
+If you click enter too fast you will select 'no' by default and the installation will terminate!
+Also at the end of the installation you will have to answer 'yes' once more.*

 After the installation is finished, there should be a new directory in your home folder named anaconda(2).
 Test if Anaconda is indeed installed by typing `conda` in your command line.
 If this does not say something like `conda: command not found`, you are good.

-*NOTE: you might need to restart your terminal after the installation, since anaconda adds a line to your .bash_profile that sets the correct PATH.
+*NOTE: you might need to restart your terminal after the installation, since anaconda adds a line to your .bash_profile or .bashrc that sets the correct PATH.
 If this is not the case, please set: `PATH="/YOUR/HOME/DIRECTORY/anaconda(2)/bin:$PATH`*

 Finally you can install the necessary scientific python packages and Jupyter by doing: